dougalrm/aider-patterns-wow/data/docs/recognising_and_tackling_team-level_impediments.md

 ### Local vs Systemic Impediments

 Recognizing & tackling team-level impediments is highly valuable, but optimization at the organization level that deals with systemic and enterprise-wide impediments is also important.
 Local optimization without addressing the problems experienced by multiple teams is considered an anti-pattern.
-Within GT, we are cataloguing and developing a process for tackling impediments that are a source of frustration for all in Schroders.
-This is detailed more within the [Recognising & Tackling Organisation-Wide Impediments Article](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/ID6VBaZIXQPTWxMkPM5uw/14c1a8d6-9ad4-49ab-a0ec-e9504707cf21.aspx).
+This is detailed more within the [Recognising & Tackling Organisation-Wide Impediments Article](ID6VBaZIXQPTWxMkPM5uw/14c1a8d6-9ad4-49ab-a0ec-e9504707cf21.aspx).

 ### Further Reading